 Of course, it’s important to stick to healthy toppings if you’re going to be eating toast all the time, which is why I’m so glad MELT Organic spreads came into my life when they did.
 I’ve tried (and liked) dairy-free spreads before, but I also tend to avoid soy, and it can be difficult to find one that is also soy-free.
 MELT, which comes in an original Rich & Creamy flavor (vegan) as well as Chocolate and Honey (not vegan), is free of gluten and soy, and includes heart-healthy oils like coconut and flaxseed.
 It lives up to its name and melts, as they say, like buddah.
 Plus, it’s GMO-free, organic and the oils are Fair Trade certified, which is another quality I try to look out for.

-Here are 5 of my favorite (healthy) ways to do the toast trend.
+Here are 5 of my favorite healthy toast recipes to go with the trend.
 I’ve suggested bread pairings below, but feel free to mix it up with your favorite healthy recipe or store-bought bread.

 1. Nutty Banana Toast

 Spread your toast slice with your favorite nut butter (I love almond, peanut or cashew).
 Top with banana slices and sliced almonds.
 For chocolaty flavor, spread on MELT Organic Chocolate spread and let it melt before you add the nut butter.
 (Dessert toast!)

 Pair with: A hearty whole wheat.

 2. Ricotta Tomato Basil Toast

 Spread a thin layer of ricotta cheese on your toast, and top with a big ol’ slice of tomato and a sprinkling of chopped basil leaves.
 Drizzle with balsamic and you’re all set with a savory snack!